USJS: Current Draft

 U. S. Joint Statement on Conversion Therapy

-This joint statement on efforts to change sexual orientation or gender identity was signed by XX major medical and psychological professional organizations representing more than YY healthcare providers in the U.S. It represents a shared commitment to certain principles and guidelines when addressing the needs of people who are questioning their sexual orientation or gender identity.
-It is specifically concerned with the practice of so-called conversion therapy, also known as reparative or reorientation therapy, or by the scientific terms of sexual orientation change efforts (SOCE) or gender identity change efforts (GICE).
+The purpose of this initiative on efforts to change sexual orientation or gender identity is to protect the public by committing to end the practice of so-called conversion therapy in the US.
+This joint statement was signed by XX major medical and psychological professional organizations representing more than YY healthcare providers in the U.S. It represents a shared commitment to certain principles and guidelines when addressing the needs of people who are questioning their sexual orientation or gender identity.
+It is specifically concerned with the practice of so-called conversion therapy, also known as reparative or reorientation therapy, or by the terms of sexual orientation change efforts (SOCE) or gender identity change efforts (GICE).

 Decades of research findings and clinical expertise have revealed that variations in sexual orientation and gender identity are a normal part of human development.
-Virtually all major medical and psychological professional associations have concluded that neither same-sex desire or behavior nor the expression of atypical gender identities or characteristics constitute, per se, a mental illness or pathology.
-Most major professional associations already have position statements relative to Lesbian, Gay, Bisexual, Transgender, Questioning, or Gender NonConforming (LGBTQ/GNC) health and/or the ineffectiveness and potential harms of efforts to change sexual orientation.
-Research and experience shared by scholars, clinicians, and patients have shown such efforts to be ineffective and harmful.
-Thus, it raises profound ethical concerns when individuals are led to believe that they can or should change these aspects of their identity.
+Virtually all major medical and psychological professional associations have concluded that neither same-gender desire or behavior nor the expression of diverse gender identities or characteristics constitute, per se, a mental illness or pathology.
+Having same- or multi-gender attractions, behaviors, and desires and transgender, non-binary, and gender diverse identities and expressions are healthy.
+Most major professional associations already have position statements relative to Lesbian, Gay, Bisexual, Transgender, Questioning, Queer, and Non-binary (LGBTQ+) health and/or the ineffectiveness and potential harms of efforts to change sexual orientation.¹ Research and experience shared by scholars, clinicians, and patients have shown such efforts to be ineffective and harmful.² Thus, it raises profound ethical concerns when individuals are led to believe that they can or should change these aspects of their identity.
 Assertions that such change efforts are viable or desirable are not based on sound evidence.
 They can themselves be dangerous by exacerbating harmful stigma already suffered by sexual and gender minorities and by framing therapeutic practices in ways that conflict with scientific and ethical principles embraced by the therapeutic professions.

-Conversion Therapy May Violate Core Ethical Principles of the Healthcare Professions.
+Conversion Efforts Violate Core Ethical Principles of the Healthcare Professions.

 This statement reflects and reinforces some of the core ethical principles of the health professions.
-The ethical principle of “Respect for People’s Rights and Dignity,” including the right of self-determination requires that each individual is seen as a whole person supported in their right to explore, define, articulate, and live out their own identity.
-For this reason, it is essential for clinicians to acknowledge the broad spectrum in which individuals may live positively and healthfully with their sexual orientation and gender identity/expression.
+Historically, the principle to “do no harm” has been a fundamental practice for healthcare professionals.
+The ethical principle of “Respect for People’s Rights and Dignity,” including the right of self-determination³ requires that each individual is seen as a whole person supported in their right to explore, define, articulate, and live out their own identity.† For this reason, it is essential for clinicians to acknowledge the broad spectrum in which individuals may live positively and healthfully with their sexual orientation and gender identity/expression.
 In order to do so, it is necessary to have an equal understanding of and respect for sexual and gender minorities as well as the religious, spiritual, and other ideological values of individuals, families, and communities.
-The principle of “Integrity” calls on healthcare professionals to ensure accuracy and truthfulness in their work and to avoid making fraudulent, deceptive, or unclear claims or promises to their patients, while the principle of “Justice” invites professionals to be sure that their biases, competence, and limitations do not unjustly interfere in their work.
-To ensure all healthcare providers adhere to the principle of “Beneficence and Nonmaleficence,” it is essential to recognize that a person is not mentally ill or developmentally delayed because they experience same-sex attractions or a nonconforming gender identity or expression.
-The focus of treatment should be to comprehensively assess the sources of distress for the individual about their sexual orientation or gender identity and provide interventions to address such distress, without directly or indirectly pressuring the individual to identify one way or another.
+The principle of “Integrity”‡ calls on healthcare professionals to ensure accuracy and truthfulness in their work and to avoid making fraudulent, deceptive, or unclear claims or promises to their patients, while the principle of “Justice” invites professionals to be sure that their biases, competence, and limitations do not unjustly interfere in their work.
+To ensure all healthcare providers adhere to the principle of “Beneficence and Nonmaleficence,” it is essential to recognize that a person is not mentally ill or developmentally delayed because they experience same-sex attractions or transgender, nonbinary, or diverse gender identities or expressions.∗ When a conflict with an individual’s sexual or gender identity or expression is present, the recommended focus of treatment is to comprehensively assess the sources of distress for the individual about their sexual orientation or gender identity and provide interventions to address such distress, without directly or indirectly pressuring the individual to identify one way or another.
+Treatment should also focus on creating a healthy, productive environment for patients to explore potential social or physical identity changes and their relationship to gender, sex, and sexual orientation.
+Exploration of issues pertaining to gender and sexuality, in a way that does not favor or presume a particular identity or experience, would not be considered conversion therapy.

 The signatories of this statement share a commitment to protecting the public from the risks and harms of conversion therapy and to ensuring full access to the benefits of ethical, affirmative healthcare for sexual and gender minorities.
-Given the fact that same-sex desire and behavior and gender-variant identity and expression are not mental disorders, and given the lack of evidence showing that conversion therapy can effectively change sexual orientation or gender identity, and given the strong indications that such change efforts can increase stigma and cause other harms to patients and their families, we urge all healthcare professionals to commit themselves to ensure that:
+Given the fact that gender and sexual diversity is not associated with mental disorder, and given the lack of evidence showing that conversion therapy can effectively change sexual orientation or gender identity, and given the strong evidence that such change efforts can increase stigma and cause other harms to patients and their families, we urge all healthcare professionals to commit themselves to ensure that:

 - The public is informed about the research on conversion therapy and the risks thereof;

-- Affirmative behavioral, psychological and emotional healthcare interventions are available to reduce the negative effects of minority stress for those experiencing individual or family distress associated with sexual orientation or gender identity;
+- Affirmative behavioral, psychological, and emotional healthcare interventions are available to reduce the negative effects of minority stress for those experiencing individual or family conflict associated with sexual orientation or gender identity;

 - Healthcare professionals are made aware of the ethical issues surrounding conversion therapy, including acquiring appropriate training to competently deal with requests for conversion therapy and to provide ethical support to clients in distress over their sexual orientation and/or gender identity;

-- Healthcare professionals from various disciplines work together to promote individual and public health through education about the risks and harms of conversion therapy.
+- Healthcare professionals from various disciplines collaborate to promote individual and public health through education, advocacy, or social justice efforts about the risks and harms of conversion therapy.

 - Professional associations will ensure that their members have access to the latest information regarding the potential risks and harms of conversion therapy;